 - If transactions decreased, did our conversation rate change?

 - If the conversion rate didn’t change, did sessions change?

 - If sessions were down, what channels caused this?
 Let’s say for a minute that all channels were flat except for Social Media.

 - If Social Media was down on the metric of sessions.
 What caused it?

-A very simple explanation often follows: We just posted less on social media channels on Tuesday because of X. Aka, you defined the input metric that is in your hands to change: the # number of posts.
-My take often is that any metric that you report on should be able to either trigger an action, report an outcome, or show industry-level trends/benchmarking.
+A simple explanation often follows: We just posted less on social media channels on Tuesday because of X. Aka, you defined the input metric that is in your hands to change: the # number of posts.
+My take is that any metric you report on should be able to either trigger an action, report an outcome, or show industry-level trends/benchmarking.
 Knowing certain metrics is useless without context via either benchmarking or historical data.

 Example: # of Posts > More Social Posts > More Traffic > Larger Community